What Is A Gicleé Print? - The Gold Standard Of Art Reproduction

 Which type of inks are used for Giclee Printing?

-The main difference between a normal run of the mill inject print and Gicleé is in the number of inks used to create it.
 A regular inkjet print uses the CMYK print process (4 colour) wheras gicleé uses an 8 or 12 colour process.
 The other crucial difference is the type of ink used, which in this case is a pigment based ink rather than traditional lithographic printing with 4 colours.
-Pigment based inks have a much wider colour gamut than inkjet inks
+Pigment based inks have a much wider colour gamut than inkjet inks.
+These cover the full range of magentas, cyans, photo blacks etc, and last for up to 100 years with no loss of tone and vibrancy.
+Regular inkjet inks are cheap to manufacture and lack the quality and longevity of pigment based prints

 Scanning your work V’s photographing your work

-Choosing a print specialist
+Choosing a Print Specialist

 Back to blog